 - Teaching staff

 - Part I situates social geography within the discipline of geography

-- Part II explores axes of difference as intersecting categories of inequality (class, gender, sexuality and ethnicity)
+- Part II explores axes of difference as intersecting categories of inequality (class, gender, sexuality and ethnicity, age and abilities)

 - Teaching Arrangements